 You may want to think twice before pursuing that Brad Pitt look-alike.

 Symmetrical-faced beauties like Mr. Pitt, Natalie Portman, Kate Moss and George Clooney may be pretty to look at, but according to a new study, they're also more likely to be selfish jerks.
-A Dating Site For Beautiful People Only, Seriously

-As reported in the Daily Mail, researchers at Edinburgh University conducted a study to see if facial symmetry has anything to do with self-centered attitudes.
-They gave participants in their study the option to either be a "dove," or cooperate with others for shared benefit, or a "hawk," who had the chance to gain more if the other participant chose to be a dove.
+According to The Daily Mail, researchers at Edinburgh University conducted a study to see if facial symmetry has anything to do with self-centered attitudes.
+They gave participants in their study the option to either be a "dove" and cooperate with others for shared benefit, or a "hawk," who had the chance to gain more if the other participant chose to be a dove.

-The team looked at the facial features of 292 people at the age of 83 who took part in the Lothian Birth Cohort 1921, a study that has followed the participants throughout their life.
+The team looked at the facial features of 292 people at the age of 83 who took part in the Lothian Birth Cohort from 1921, a study that followed the participants throughout their life.
 They analyzed 15 facial "landmarks," including the positions of the eyes, nose, mouth and ears, and were able to compare the facial symmetry of participants.
-Those with asymmetrical faces were more likely to be unhealthy and have had deprived childhoods.
+Those with asymmetrical faces were more likely to be unhealthy and had deprived childhoods.

-Psychology professor Ian Deary explained: "Symmetry in the face is thought to be a marker of what is called developmental stability: the body's ability to withstand environmental stressors (stress factors) and not be knocked off its developmental path."
+Psychology professor Ian Deary explained, "Symmetry in the face is thought to be a marker of what is called developmental stability: the body's ability to withstand environmental stressors (stress factors) and not be knocked off its developmental path."